g4iliunas/flowmesh/README.md

 ./flowmesh_server
 ```

 The server initializes both a proxy server and a provider management server.
-It listens for incoming connections on specified IP addresses and ports, forwarding data between proxy clients (sharers) and providers on a separate network.
+It listens for incoming connections on specified IP addresses and ports, forwarding data between proxy clients (consumers) and providers on a separate network.

 ### Running the Client